-- any reference to principal shall be deemed to include any premiums which are payable with respect to Securities and any amount which is inherently principal; - if an expression, explanation, definition or statement is provided in the Terms and Conditions to have a specific meaning in the Final Terms, but the relevant Final Terms gives no such meaning or specifies that such expression is "not applicable" then such expression is not applicable to the relevant Securities; - where the word "including" appears in these Terms and Conditions the words "without limitation" shall be deemed to be inserted immediately afterwards; - Any use of terminology or other words, in the singular or plural shall be deemed to be interchangeable unless the context otherwise requires; - any reference to timing in the Terms and Conditions shall be taken to mean Icelandic local time, unless otherwise stated; and - when reference is made to laws and regulations it shall be construed as a reference to Icelandic law and regulations, as amended, unless otherwise stated.
+• any reference to principal shall be deemed to include any premiums which are payable with respect to Securities and any amount which is inherently principal;

+- if an expression, explanation, definition or statement is provided in the Terms and Conditions to have a specific meaning in the Final Terms, but the relevant Final Terms gives no such meaning or specifies that such expression is "not applicable" then such expression is not applicable to the relevant Securities; - where the word "including" appears in these Terms and Conditions the words "without limitation" shall be deemed to be inserted immediately afterwards; - Any use of terminology or other words, in the singular or plural shall be deemed to be interchangeable unless the context otherwise requires; - any reference to timing in the Terms and Conditions shall be taken to mean Icelandic local time, unless otherwise stated; and - when reference is made to laws and regulations it shall be construed as a reference to Icelandic law and regulations, as amended, unless otherwise stated.

 Act on Bills Act no. 93/1993 on Bills Act on Central Securities Depositories, Settlement and Electronic Registration of Financial Instruments Act no. 7/2020 on Central Securities Depositories, Settlement and Electronic Registration of Financial Instruments.
 Applicable Final Terms The form of Final Terms (Part A of the Final Terms or the relevant provisions thereof) which will be completed for each Tranche of Securities issued under the Programme.
 Banking day A day on which commercial banks and foreign exchange markets in the issuing country of the applicable Issue Currency settle payments and are open for general business.
 Calculation Agent Kvika banki hf., or any other institution appointed as such as set out in the applicable Final Terms.
-Central Securities Depository or CSD Nasdaq CSD Iceland, or any other CSD as decided by the Issuer and set out in the applicable Final Terms CFADS Cash Flow Available For Debt Servicing final maturity of 13 months when issued.
+Central Securities Depository or CSD Nasdaq CSD Iceland, or any other CSD as decided by the Issuer and set out in the applicable Final Terms CFADS Cash Flow Available For Debt Servicing Bills Securities that are offered and sold at a discount to their nominal amount and will not bear interest.
+Bills will have a maximum final maturity of 13 months when issued.
+CSD Agent Kvika banki hf., or any other institution appointed as such as set out in the applicable Final Terms, in its capacity as a Nasdaq CSD Iceland system account operator or an account operator with any other clearing system as applicable.
+Day Count Fraction The convention used for determining the number of da ys in each Interest Period, as specified in the applicable Final Terms

-CSD Agent

-Kvika banki hf., or any other institution appointed as such as set out in the applicable Final Terms, in its capacity as a Nasdaq